mhmaisato/phyton-study/README.md

 # python-study
-Some Python code I learned.
+Some Python codes I learned.

-Here are exercices from cursoemvideo.com, Python's course that I'm enrolled.
+Put in place some exercices from cursoemvideo.com.